 ESB operates and maintains a large network of fluid insulated electrical cables across Ireland, with the majority (of fluid filled cables) located in urban settings across Dublin City and Cork City.
 Due to the location and age of the cables, they are potentially subject to third party interference and damage and/or corrosion and defects, which can potentially cause the cable fluid to leak into adjacent soil, groundwater, and/or surface water.
-This report focuses on a leak of approximately 10,610 L of cable fluid (linear alkyl benzene and mineral oil mix) from a 38 kV section of cable between Parkview and Ringsend (Site 52).
-The indicative leak location is in the centre of a public road, towards the northern end of Whitebank Road.
+This report focuses on a leak of approximately 100 L of cable fluid (linear alkyl benzene) from a 38 kV section of cable between Parkview and Ringsend (Site 37).
+The indicative leak location is the middle of the road at the intersection of Thorncastle Street and York Road.